Wrapper package for OpenCV python bindings.

 Before opening a new issue, read the FAQ below and have a look at the other issues which are already open.

 Q: Do I need to install also OpenCV separately?

 A: No, the packages are special wheel binary packages and they already contain statically built OpenCV binaries.

-Q: Pip fails with
+Q: Pip install fails with